huggingface/blog/dedup.md

 ## Motivations

-It is important to take care of our data before feeding it to the model, as the old saying goes, garbage in, garbage out.
+It is important to take care of our data before feeding it to the model, at least Large Language Model in our case, as the old saying goes, garbage in, garbage out.
 Even though it's increasingly difficult to do so with headline-grabbing models (or should we say APIs) creating an illusion that data quality matters less.

 One of the problems we face in both BigScience and BigCode for data quality is duplication, including possible benchmark contamination.
 It has been shown that models tend to output training data verbatim when there are many duplicates[[1]](#1) (though it is less clear in some other domains[[2]](#2)), and it also makes the model vulnerable to privacy attacks[[1]](#1).
 Additionally, some typical advantages of deduplication also include: